Litolo/Web-accessibility-evaluation/README.md

 This project aims to develop evaluate accesibility of websites.
 It compares seperate samples of 100 websites with varying PageRank.
 A comparison of government/non-government domains is also done, both by sampling 100 urls and comparing them.

 ## Technologies Used
 - [WAVE](https://wave.webaim.org/) acessibility tool is used to find website violations.
-The web version of WAVE is used in this project however if extending you may choose to substitute for the paid API instead.
+The web version of WAVE is used in this project.
+If you wish to extend this project you may choose to substitute for the paid API instead.
 - [Selenium](https://selenium-python.readthedocs.io/) is used for automating web form submissions.

 ## Project structure & How to Run